PhilT/arch_installer/README.md

 * I find it's a great way to learn

+## What's included

+This script only installs the basics.
+Everything is installed via chroot.
+Optionally reboot at the end.

+* single GPT partition and swap file (plus UEFI partition) WARNING - Existing partitions will be deleted
+* adds entries into `fstab`
+* installs base system with chroot
+* British English Language, UK keyboard and UK mirrorlist
+* ntpd
+* syslinux UEFI bootloader (`UEFI=false` for BIOS)
+* Network management with netctl and systemd (WIFI and Ethernet)
+* Sets hostname
+* Enables sshd for servers
+* sensors
+* installs base-devel git vim dialog bash-completion
+* Adds a user with sudo access
+  Default: `phil` (me!), override with `NEWUSER=joe`
+* Sets some builds flags for AUR to optimise build speed
+* Adds no password needed for shutdown and reboot
+* Adds users SSH keys to home dir
+* Adds github key to `known_hosts`
+* clones my dotfiles into workspace (default: `~/ws`) and sets up symlinks
+  Overrides:
+  `WORKSPACE=~/myworkspace`
+  `PUBLIC_GIT=git@github.com:YourName`
+  `DOTFILES_SYNC_CMD=bin/sync.sh`

 ## Usage

 I need SSH keys for access to my github repos.
 For testing I have a Windows host